tahardi/bearclave/docs/GCP.md

-# Google Cloud Platform (GCP): Setup Guide
+# Google Cloud Platform (GCP) Setup Guide
-The Google Cloud Platform (GCP) provides compute instances that support the AMD SEV-SNP and Intel-TDX TEE platforms.
-Unlike AWS Nitro Enclaves, these platforms are not tied to GCP specifically---you could spin up similar instances on Azure or buy the hardware yourself.
-That said, there may be setup and development idiosyncrasies introduced by GCP (not the TEE platform itself).
+The Google Cloud Platform (GCP) provides compute instances that support the AMD SEV-SNP and Intel TDX TEE platforms.
+Follow the steps below to sign up for a Google Cloud account and configure the cloud resources required to develop on AMD SEV-SNP and Intel TDX.
-Thus, while the `sev` and `tdx` code in this repository _should_ run on Azure instances, it is important to note that this has not been tested and there may be Azure-specific deployment hiccups not accounted for in this document and/or code.

 ---

 ### Configure Google Cloud
 1. **Create a [Google Account](https://accounts.google.com/)** If you use GMail, Drive, or any other similar Google service, then you already have an account;
-  feel free to Skip this step.
+  feel free to use that account.

 2. **Setup Billing** Navigate to the Google Cloud [Console](https://console.cloud.google.com/).
-At the time of this writing ( June, 2025), Google offers $300 in credits for new Google Cloud users.
+At the time of this writing (June, 2025), Google offers $300 in credits for new Google Cloud users.
 Sign up if it is still available.
 Either way, you will need to add a valid Billing method to your account to use TEE-enabled cloud resources.